-While it is easier to prevent undesirable behaviors than to manage them (see section on Techniques to Prevent Unwanted Behaviors), positive reinforcement training can still help reverse these behaviors.
+While it is easier to prevent undesirable behaviors than to manage them (see Techniques to Prevent Unwanted Behaviors), positive reinforcement training can still help reverse these behaviors.

 Disciplining Can Have Negative Effects